Fantastic Apps: The Secrets of Updating Them

 Conclusion

-Looking at the first version of the Update Script, it did its job perfectly… but each time we are spending more time on the Script it gets better.
-It is almost becoming an Endpoint Privilege Manager… ow wait… it’s coming!
+The first version of the Update Script did its job perfectly… but it gets better each time we spend more time on it.
+It is almost becoming an Endpoint Privilege Manager—oh, wait—it’s coming!

 I Like It A Lot GIF - I Like It A Lot Jim Carrey I Like It - Discover & Share GIFs